-Even though the Paramedic is generally part of a two-person team generally working with a lower skill and knowledge level EMT, it is the Paramedic who is held responsible for safe and therapeutic administration of drugs, including controlled substances.
-Therefore, the Paramedic must not only be knowledge about medications but must be able to apply this knowledge in a practical sense.
-Knowledge and practical application of medications include thoroughly knowing and understanding the general properties of all types of drugs including analgesics, anesthetics, anti-anxiety drugs, sedatives and hypnotics, anti-convulsants, central nervous stimulants, psychotherapeutics which may include antidepressants, and other anti-psychotics, anticholerginics, cholergenics, muscle relaxants, anti-dysrhythmics, anti-hypertensives, anticoagulants, diuretics, bronchodilators, opthalmics, pituitary drugs, gastro-intestinal drugs, hormones, antibiotics, antifungals, anti-inflammatories, serums, vaccines, anti-parasitics, and others.
+Even though the Paramedic is generally part of a multi-person team generally working with a lower skill and knowledge level EMT, it is the Paramedic who is held responsible for safe and therapeutic administration of medications, including controlled substances.
+Therefore, the Paramedic must not only be knowledgeable about medications but must be able to apply this knowledge in clinical application.

-The Paramedic is personally, legally, ethically and morally responsible for each drug administered; for using correct precautions and techniques; observing and documenting the effects of the drugs administered; keeping one's own pharmacological knowledge-base current as to changes and trends in administration and use; keeping abreast of all contraindications to the administration of specific drugs to patients based on their constitutional make-up, and using drug reference literature.
+The Paramedic is personally, legally, ethically and morally responsible for each medication administered; for using correct precautions and techniques; observing and documenting the effects of the medications administered; keeping one's own pharmacological knowledge-base current as to changes and trends in administration and use; keeping abreast of all contraindications to the administration of specific medications to patients based on their constitutional make-up, and using current medication reference literature.

-The responsibility of the Paramedic includes obtaining a comprehensive drug history from the patient that includes name of drugs, strength, daily usage and dosage.
-The paramedic must take into consideration that many factors, in relation to the history given, can affect the type medication to be given.
-For example, some patients may be taking several medications prescribed by several different doctors and some may lose track of what they have or have not taken.
-Some may also be using non-prescription/over the counter drug.
-Awareness of drug reactions and the synergistic effects of drugs combined with other medicines and in some instances, food is imperative.
-The paramedic must also take into consideration the possible risks of medication administered to a pregnant mother and the fetus; keeping in mind that drugs may cross the placenta.
+The responsibility of the Paramedic includes obtaining a comprehensive medication history from the patient that includes name of medications, strength, daily usage and dosage.
+The Paramedic must take into consideration that many factors, in relation to the history given, can affect the type medication to be given.
+For example, some patients may be taking several medications prescribed by several different doctors and some may lose track of what they have, or have not, taken.
+Some may also be using non-prescription/over the counter medication.
+Awareness of medication reactions and the synergistic effects of medications combined with other medicines and in some instances, food is imperative.
+The Paramedic must also take into consideration the possible risks of medication administered to a pregnant mother and the fetus; keeping in mind that medications may cross the placenta.

-The Paramedic must be cognizant of the impact of medications on pediatric patients based on size and weight, special concerns related to newborns, geriatric patients and the physiological effects of aging such as the way skin can tear in the geriatric population with relatively little to no pressure.
+The Paramedic must be cognizant of the impact of medications on pediatric patients based on size and weight, special concerns related to newborns, geriatric patients and the physiological effects of aging.
 There must be an awareness of the high abuse potential of controlled substances and the potential for addiction, therefore, the Paramedic must be thorough in report writing and able to justify why a particular narcotic was used and why a particular amount was given.
 The ability to measure and re-measure drip rates for controlled substances/medications is essential.
-Once medication is stopped or not used, the Paramedic must send back unused portions to proper inventory arena.
+Once a medication is discontinued, or not used, the Paramedic must return unused portions to proper inventory arena.

-The Paramedic must be able to apply basic principles of mathematics to the calculation of problems associated with medication dosages, perform conversion problems, differentiate temperature reading between centigrade and Fahrenheit scales, be able to use proper advanced life support equipment and supplies (i.e. proper size of intravenous needles) based on patient's age and condition of veins, and be able to locate sites for obtaining blood samples and perform this task, administer medication intravenously, administer medications by gastric tube, administer oral medications, administer rectal medications, and comply with universal pre-cautions and body substance isolation, disposing of contaminated items and equipment properly.
+The Paramedic must be able to apply basic principles of mathematics to the calculation of problems associated with medication dosages, perform conversion problems, differentiate temperature reading between Centigrade and Fahrenheit scales, be able to use proper advanced life support equipment and supplies (i.e. proper size of intravenous needles) based on patient's age and condition of veins, and be able to locate sites for obtaining blood samples and perform this task, administer medication intravenously, administer medications by gastric tube, administer oral medications, administer rectal medications, and comply with universal precautions and body substance isolation, disposing of contaminated items and equipment properly.

-The Paramedic must be able to apply knowledge and skills to assist overdosed patients to overcome morbidity through antidotes, and have knowledge of poisons and be able to administer treatment.
-The Paramedic must be knowledgeable as to the stages drugs/medications go through once they have entered the patient's system and be cognizant that route of administration is critical in relation to patient's needs and the effect that occurs.
+The Paramedic must be able to apply knowledge and skills to assist overdosed patients to overcome morbidity through antidotes, and have knowledge of toxins and be able to administer treatment.
+The Paramedic must be knowledgeable as to the stages medications/medications go through once they have entered the patient's system and be cognizant that route of administration is critical in relation to patient's needs and the effects that occurs.

-The Paramedic must also be capable of providing advanced life support emergency medical services to patients including conducting of and interpreting electrocardiograms (EKGs), electrical interventions to support the cardiac functions, performing advanced endotracheal intubations in airway management and relief of pneumothorax and administering of appropriate intravenous fluids and drugs under direction of off-site designated physician.
+The Paramedic must also be capable of providing advanced life support emergency medical services to patients including interpreting electrocardiograms (ECGs), electrical interventions to correct cardiac functions, performing advanced airway management and, and administering of appropriate intravenous fluids and medications under direction of off-line designated physician, or written protocols.